OwenModsTW/WoW95/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License - see the [LICENSE](LICENSE) file for details.

+**Note**: This addon is free for personal use but cannot be sold or used commercially.
+Any modifications must be shared under the same license.

 ## 🙏 Acknowledgments